ballerina-attic/messaging-with-jms-queues/README.md

 // JMS service that consumes messages from the JMS queue service<jms> orderDeliverySystem {
-    // Triggered whenever an order is added to the 'OrderQueue' resource onMessage (jms:JMSMessage message) {
+    // This is triggered whenever an order is added to the 'OrderQueue' resource onMessage (jms:JMSMessage message) {
         log:printInfo("New order received from the JMS Queue");
-        // Retrieve the string payload using native function string stringPayload = message.getTextMessageContent();
+        // Retrieve the string payload using a native function string stringPayload = message.getTextMessageContent();
         log:printInfo("Order Details: " + stringPayload);
     }